Soldering: Soldering vs. brazing

 The alloy of the filler metal for each type of soldering can be adjusted to modify the melting temperature of the filler.
-Soldering differs from gluing significantly in that the filler metals directly bond with the surfaces of the workpieces at the junction to form a bond that is both electrically conductive and gas- and liquid-tight.
+Soldering differs significantly from gluing in that the filler metals directly bond with the surfaces of the workpieces at the junction to form a bond that is both electrically conductive and gas- and liquid-tight.

 Soft soldering is characterized by having a melting point of the filler metal below approximately 400 °C, whereas silver soldering and brazing use higher temperatures, typically requiring a flame or carbon arc torch to achieve the melting of the filler.
 Soft solder filler metals are typically alloys (often containing lead) that have liquidus temperatures below 350 °C.

 In this soldering process, heat is applied to the parts to be joined, causing the solder to melt and to bond to the workpieces in a surface alloying process called wetting.
 In stranded wire, the solder is drawn up into the wire between the strands by capillary action in a process called 'wicking'.
 Capillary action also takes place when the workpieces are very close together or touching.
 The joint's tensile strength is dependent on the filler metal used; in electrical soldering little tensile strength comes from the added solder which is why it is advised that wires be twisted or folded together before soldering to provide some mechanical strength for a joint.
 A good solder joint produces an electrically conductive, water- and gas-tight join.

 Each type of solder offers advantages and disadvantages.
 Soft solder is so called because of the soft lead that is its primary ingredient.
 Soft soldering uses the lowest temperatures (and so thermally stresses components the least) but does not make a strong joint and is unsuitable for mechanical load-bearing applications.
 It is also unsuitable for high-temperature applications as it loses strength, and eventually melts.
 Silver soldering, as used by jewelers, machinists and in some plumbing applications, requires the use of a torch or other high-temperature source, and is much stronger than soft soldering.
 Brazing provides the strongest of the non-welded joints but also requires the hottest temperatures to melt the filler metal, requiring a torch or other high temperature source and darkened goggles to protect the eyes from the bright light produced by the white-hot work.
 It is often used to repair cast-iron objects, wrought-iron furniture, etc.